internety/smarTSO/README.md

 # smarTSO
-reverse engineering the settlers online network traffic
+the settlers online: using python for reverse engineering of game binary and network traffic...